Fiserv/payment-exchange-rtp/docs/getting-started/setup-tenant/setup-tenant.md

 ## Recap

 You've now got
-* Your Github repoistory cloned
+* Your Github repository cloned
 * Your tenant config files have been edited
 * Stoplight is connected to the repoistory
 * You have an API specification file and markdown files edited